-The first aid kit is located in the main reception office.
-The contents of this kit are to be checked and restocked regularly.
-There are also two portable first aid kits to be used when pupils are taken out of school (e.g. on trips).
-These are located in the main first aid storage cupboard.
-The contents of these are to follow current recommendations.
-Admin staff are responsible for updating first aid kits.
+There are first aid kits located in each of the two corridors and in the main reception office.
+The contents of these are to be checked and restocked regularly.
+There are also two portable first aid kits to be used when pupils are taken out